 Offering something works like a charm to get engagement for your business through subscription confirmation emails.
 And that should be your takeaway from this example.

 If your customers are just your customers, you are never going to have a loyal fanbase.
 And in order to achieve that, the first thing you need to ensure is a strong friendship.
 That’s why Hubspot did not forget to capitalize on a friendly tone to set the bonding straight from the very first email.

 Pitch – pitching in with their friendliness

 Just like Hubspot, Pitch did not forget to maintain a friendly tone in their confirmation email.
 They even went ahead and added a custom infographic image.
-Altogether, their aim was to not only make their subscribers confirm their subscriptions, rather, they wanted their subscribers to feel valued from the very start.
+Altogether, they aimed to not only make their subscribers confirm their subscriptions, but rather, they wanted their subscribers to feel valued from the very start.

 5 best practices for writing subscription confirmation emails